Emergence of long-range force laws from classical particle exchange: Summary

-In introductory physics, students learning computational modeling\cite{Chabay} can investigate the phenomenon numerically.
-Derivation of the change in speed of a massive particle, $\delta v = 2mc/M\,$, using Conservation of Momentum (Eq. \ref{Eq:momentumconservation}) is a straightforward exercise in introductory physics.
+In introductory physics, students learning computational modeling~\cite{Chabay} can investigate the phenomenon numerically.
+Derivation of the change in speed of a massive particle, $\delta v = 2mc/M\,$, using conservation of momentum (see (\ref{Eq:momentumconservation})) is a straightforward exercise in introductory physics.
 Students can also explore and describe the position-time and velocity-time graphs.
 Because position and velocity change abruptly, introductory students have the opportunity to fit a smooth function to values that change discretely.
-Furthermore, teachers can use this system to assess understanding of potential energy functions (Eq. \ref{Eq:potentialenergy}) and conservation of energy.
+Furthermore, teachers can use this system to assess understanding of potential energy functions such as (\ref{eq:potentialenergy}) and conservation of energy.
 Having already studied systems of particles interacting via the inverse-square law, students can practice applying a similar analysis to the $1/r$ force, possibly preparing them for similar forces that arise in an E\&M course.
-Finally, as shown in this paper, teachers can also use the system as an application in a junior/senior level course in mechanics\cite{Timberlake} or mathematical physics where students are expected to explore the model in its limit using more advanced computational and analytical techniques.
+Finally, as shown in this paper, teachers can also use the system as an application in a junior/senior level course in mechanics~\cite{Timberlake} or mathematical physics where students are expected to explore the limits of the model using more advanced computational and analytical techniques.\\[7ex]